 Here’s what happens at a lot of “split-the-bill” meals.
 A few people have some very expensive food, and/or alcohol and then the bill gets split between the whole party with the result that their meal gets subsidised by everyone else.

-To be fair, this can be a very convenient way to organize a group bill, but it’s not a good approach if you’re trying to save money yourself.
+To be fair, this can be a very convenient way to organise a group bill, but it’s not a good approach if you’re a first-time buyer trying to save money yourself.

 Instead, suggest going to places where it’s easy for people to pay their own way and/or go for all-inclusive deals, but always check these to make sure they are all-inclusive and if not, for example, if alcohol is extra, make sure it’s easy for people to buy their own.